Burj Khalifa Height: A Kilometer-High Marvel of Engineering and Design

 -

-Foundation Engineering: A robust foundation was essential to support the immense weight of the structure.
+Foundation Engineering: A reliable foundation was essential to support the immense weight of the structure.
 The engineers employed advanced techniques to create a foundation capable of withstanding the immense pressure.
 This involved careful soil analysis and the implementation of specialized piling systems.

 -